magento/devdocs/guides/v2.2/cloud/project/project-conf-files_services-elastic.md

 ## Additional search configuration

--  By default, the search configuration for Cloud environments is regenerated each time you deploy.
+-  By default, the search configuration for Cloud environments regenerates each time you deploy.
 You can use the `SEARCH_CONFIGURATION` deploy variable to retain custom search settings between deployments.
 See [Deploy variables]({{ page.baseurl }}/cloud/env/variables-deploy.html#search_configuration).

--  {{ site.data.var.ece }} projects provisioned with a shared Production and Staging environment share a single Elasticsearch instance, so you must specify a unique _Elasticsearch Index prefix_ for each of these environments.
+-  {{ site.data.var.ece }} projects provisioned with a shared Production and Staging environment use a single Elasticsearch instance, so you must specify a unique _Elasticsearch Index prefix_ for each of these environments.
 See [Configure Magento to use Elasticsearch]({{ page.baseurl}}/config-guide/elasticsearch/configure-magento.html) in the _Configuration Guide_.

 -  After you set up the Elasticsearch service for your project, use the Magento Admin UI to test the Elasticsearch connection and customize Elasticsearch settings for {{ site.data.var.ee }}.